bethsherm/alexa-cookbook/labs/LocalGuide/README.md

 ### Installation
 Install this skill to learn more about a particular city: Gloucester, Massachusetts.
+The instructor will walk you through the high level steps:
 1. Copy and paste the ```speechAssets/InteractionModel.json``` contents into a new skill in Skill Builder Beta.
 1. Copy the ```src/index.js``` code into a new AWS Lambda function that is based on the **Fact** blueprint.

 Practice speaking to the skill a few times to learn all the features of the skill.
-When you ask for a meal such as breakfast, the skill will scan the list of restaurants serving breakfast and choose one at random.
+When you ask for a meal such as "breakfast", the skill will scan the list of restaurants serving breakfast and choose one at random.
+When you say "go outside" you should hear the current weather conditions.

-### Customize
-Think of your hometown or favorite city.
-You can publish a guide to various restaurants and attractions to let people know the best spots.

-Find and change the name of the city and the local restaurant details within the code in index.js

 ### Test
 1. Be sure you have installed Node.JS on your laptop.